lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 dispersion-based metrics.
 It consistently has a negative coefficient, although the negative coefficients are very small---particularly when the threshold is low.
-Finally, the human compactness metric performs well on all subsample.
+Finally, the human compactness metric performs well on all subsamples.
 The coefficient on human compactness is larger than all the other metrics on all the thresholds---a strong indication that it is the metric that best minimises spatial diversity.

-### The average spatial diversity of top plans under human compactness is significantly lower than the average spatial diversity of top plans under other compactness metrics
+#### The average spatial diversity of top plans under human compactness is significantly lower than the average spatial diversity of top plans under other compactness metrics

 The OLS regressions we run give the relationship between compactness and spatial diversity.
 But perhaps one is not concerned about the marginal effect